Sc0tticus/yelp-react/TutorialNotes.md

 Chapter #15 (32 chapters in total)
 -create search results summary component
 -created grey bar under search menu that diplays your search results.

+Chapter #16
+Added Filter Icons and $ symbols on the Icons in the Search Results gray section below the search bar